Masia (restaurant)

-Masia was a short-lived Spanish and Catalan restaurant in Portland, Oregon.
+Masia was a short-lived Spanish and Catalan restaurant in Portland, Oregon, United States.
 Housed in the Hyatt Centric Downtown Portland, the restaurant was owned by married chefs José Chesa and Cristina Baez and their business partner, Emily Metivier.
 Shortly after opening with breakfast, lunch, and dinner service in February 2020, the COVID-19 pandemic forced Masia to close temporarily.
 The restaurant operated in various forms throughout the remainder of 2020, offering take-out service and special pre-packaged dinners for select holidays.
 The owners initially planned to close temporarily in January 2021 but confirmed the restaurant's permanent closure in March.

 Description

 Masia was a 3000 ft2 Spanish and Catalan restaurant serving breakfast, lunch, and dinner in the Hyatt Centric in downtown Portland.
 The business was named after the type of rural construction of the same name, which is common in parts of Spain; the century-old masia built by restaurant co-owner José Chesa's grandfather in Aragon remains with the family.
 Inspired by these agrarian spaces, Chesa wanted the restaurant to commemorate his family as well as Portland's farmers and markets.
 According to Portland Monthly's Benjamin Tepler, Chesa also selected the name "to represent the restaurant's devotion to the hyper-local farm-to-table movement, but also a communal, familial ethos he hopes will resonate".

 Eater Portland's Brooke Jackson-Glidden described Masia as "an expansive restaurant space with multiple murals and a lengthy bar", and Willamette Week said the "sleek" interior was "at once rural and thoroughly modern".
 Neutral-toned European tile was patterned to resemble 19th-century Spanish tile work, and murals by two local artists provided color accents.
 Jackson-Glidden described Ivy Campbell's artwork as "a sprawling, abstract mural of disembodied hands reaching for olive branches and leaves, over sunset tones and pops of dark blue".
 Erika Lee Sears' painting by the kitchen depicted a masia amidst green shrubbery.
 Masia's concrete dining room included multiple neon signs of jamón, a churro, and the text "hot xurros".

 The menu, inspired by traditional Spanish cuisine and recipes from Chesa's family, included mussels escabeche in vermouth, chicken and mushroom croquettes, paella, Spanish omelettes, jamón ibérico, flautas, patatas bravas, and churros with chocolate.
 The brunch menu included bacon-and-egg paella, churros and pastries, egg scrambles with blood sausage, tortillas españolas, and glass bread with tomato also available at Ataula.
 Filling options for Spanish breads included tortilla española, chorizo and tomato, Mahón cheese and quince, and confit tuna and olive.
 Chorizo and manchego could be added to the vegan salad.
 The hamburger had grass-fed ground beef with piquillo peppers, havarti, date-sherry ketchup, and mussels in vermouth.
 Jackson-Glidden described the happy hour as "vermouth-centric".
 Masia also had a churro and a coffee counter called 180 Xurros and hosted private events.
 The restaurateurs behind Masia had served Barcelona-style churros previously at 180 Xurros, before the business closed in 2018.